microsoft/OpenAPI.NET/README.md

 Project Objectives

 - Provide a single shared object model in .NET for OpenAPI descriptions.
-- Include the most primitive Reader for ingesting OAI JSON and YAML documents in both V2 and V3 formats.
+- Include the most primitive Reader for ingesting OpenAPI JSON and YAML documents in both V2 and V3 formats.
 - Provide OpenAPI description writers for both V2 and V3 specification formats.
 - Enable developers to create Readers that translate different data formats into OpenAPI descriptions.